sciserver/opensciserver/docs/fileservice/fileservice.rst

      is not managed by SciServer users, but by separate SciServer services such as CourseWare.

-The names and metadata about top volumes, including their patch to the mounted NFS file system, need to be registered by calls to RACM's STOREM API, before these volumes can be given access to and be available to users.
+The names and metadata about top volumes, including their patch to the mounted NFS file system, need to be registered by calls to RACM's :ref:`racm_storem_api`, before these volumes can be given access to and be available to users.

 The FileService API contains several endpoints for checking the status of the application,